 A specialist nurse or doctor will put your central line in at the hospital.
-They usually do this under a local anaesthetic, but sometimes they use a general anaesthetic.
-If you have a local anaesthetic, you may also be given sedation to help you relax.
+You will usually have a local anaesthetic for this, but sometimes a general anaesthetic is used.
+If you have a local anaesthetic, you may also have sedation to help you relax.

-Your doctor or nurse may use a small ultrasound machine to help them find a suitable vein in your neck.
-Then they clean the skin in the area where the line will be put in with an antiseptic solution.
+Before the procedure, the doctor or nurse may use a small ultrasound machine to help them find a suitable vein in your neck.
+Then they clean the skin with an antiseptic solution in the area where the line will be put in.

 They numb this area with a local anaesthetic.
-You should not feel any pain when they are putting the tube in, but you may feel a bit sore for a few days afterwards.
+You should not feel any pain when they are putting the tube in, but you may feel sore for a few days afterwards.

 The position of the exit site will vary.
-You can ask your specialist doctor or nurse to show you where on your chest the exit site is likely to be.
+You can ask your specialist doctor or nurse to show you where on the chest the exit site is likely to be.

 There is a small cuff around the central line.
 It can be felt under the skin, just above the exit site.
-The tissue under the skin grows around this cuff in about 3 weeks and holds the line safely in place.
+The tissue under the skin grows around this cuff over about 3 weeks.
+This holds the line safely in place.

 Until this happens, you will have a stitch holding the line in place.
 This stitch usually stays in place for about 3 weeks.

 When the central line is not being used, there is a small risk of it becoming blocked.
-To stop this from happening, a small amount of fluid is flushed into the line using a syringe.
+To stop this from happening, a nurse will flush a small amount of fluid into the line using a syringe.
 This is usually done once a week.
-The caps or bungs at the end of each line should also be changed every week to reduce the risk of infection.

-The exit site needs to be cleaned once a week to reduce the risk of infection.
+- The exit site needs to be cleaned once a week.
 If you have a dressing on the site, it will also need to be changed once a week.

-Sometimes, a special dressing, such as an antibiotic disc, may be put over the exit site.
-The dressing helps to reduce the risk of infection.
+- Sometimes, a special dressing, such as an antibiotic disc, may be put over the exit site.

 Showers, baths and swimming

 Swimming should usually be avoided because there is a risk of infection.
-It is best to avoid other sports such as golf, tennis or strenuous gym exercises.
+Talk to your doctor if you want to do other sports or activities.
 This is because there is a risk that your central line could become dislodged.
 Your doctor or nurse can give you information about the exercises you can do.